voteliquid/blog/_posts/2017-07-04-running-liquid-democracy-candidates.md

 We can run new candidates for office. "***Liquid Democracy Candidates***”.

-These are people who believe in this new way, believe in the mission, and want to give their neighbors a better way to represent themselves.
+These are people who believe in LD's potential, and want to give their neighbors a better way to represent themselves.

 Imagine a city council with 15 members.
 A liquid candidate campaigns for just one of the seats.
 The other 14 remain the same as before.